-It is an extraordinary turnaround where Ireland, until lately seen as the basket case of Europe, has suddenly become the example to countries that now have even greater problems.
+It is an extraordinary turnaround where Ireland, until lately seen as the basket case of Europe, has suddenly become the example to countries which now have even greater problems.

-Greece will owe $90 billion dollars in repayments by the end of 2010, the EU summit heard.
-The International Monetary Fund (IMF) and the European Union are closely monitoring developments there.
+Greece will owe $90 billion in repayments by the end of 2010, the EU summit heard.
+The International Monetary Fund and the European Union are closely monitoring developments there.

-Greece, on the other hand, is threatened with a national strike that is likely to go ahead if they enact such draconian measures.
+Greece, on the other hand, is threatened with a national strike, which is likely to go ahead if they enact such draconian measures.

-Brian Cowen, however, warned yesterday that Greece has no choice but to reduce their deficit by 4 per cent this year.
+Brian Cowen, however, warned yesterday that Greece has no choice but to reduce their deficit by 4 percent this year, the Irish Independent reported.